 Open the Smart Cleanup sample data file in Google Sheets, sign in with your account, and go to File > Make a Copy to create a version you can edit in your Google Drive.

-Go to Data > Cleanup suggestions and view items that appear in the sidebar, as shown in Figure 5.2.
+Go to Data > Data Cleanup > Cleanup suggestions and view items that appear in the sidebar, as shown in Figure 4.2.

 The Smart Cleanup feature successfully caught a duplicate entry (row 12), and whitespaces in cells A4 and A5.
 Click the green Remove and Trim all buttons to confirm that Google Sheets should clean them up.